 Power System Model

 For further information on this topic, please see the Power System Model section of the Manual.
-Below, we have provided a list of functions that can be used to create, save, and manipulate power system structures, as well as to build AC or DC models of power systems.
+Below, we have provided a list of functions that can be used to create, save, and manipulate power system structures, as well as to build AC and DC models of power systems.

 Power System